youdianwuliao/explorer_moac/README.md

 <b>Note: When ```listenOnly``` is set to ```true```, the ```blocks``` option is ignored. </b>

 <b>Note 2: ```terminateAtExistingDB``` and ```listenOnly``` are mutually exclusive.
 Do not use ```terminateAtExistingDB``` when in ```listenOnly``` mode.</b>

-### Run:

-`node ./tools/grabber.js`

-Leave this running in the background to continuously fetch new blocks.

-### Stats

-Tools for updating network stats are under development, but can be found in:

-`./tools/stats.js`